SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 ## 🏰 Properties and Permits (2-6, 8-10)
 > [!NOTE]
-> All permits cost the current **Cost of Living** to acquire from the Council's offices.
+> All permits cost the current **Cost of the Living** to acquire from the Council's offices.

 #### ♣️ Clubs: Properties and Holdings
 *The foundation of any respectable merchant-mage's empire*